-This is made up of preparation for class (readings done), participation during class (attendance, discussion) and discussion board participation regarding the readings for each week.
-Class attendance and participation for distance students.
 The expectations for student engagement and participation which apply to in-class learning also apply to remote learning situations.
-Students who log into the Zoom site but do not contribute during discussion times and are not visible through live video will not be counted as participating in the class.
+Students who log into the Zoom site but do not contribute during discussion times and are not visible through live video will not be counted as participating in the class

-Readings and discussion forum participation.

-a) Before the first class be sure to engage on the welcome discussion board forum.
+- 2. Readings and discussion forum participation. - a) Before the first class be sure to engage on the welcome discussion board forum.
 On this forum you will introduce yourself to the class.
-Please tell us something about yourself, why you are studying, and one thing you hope to get out of this course.

-b) Each subsequent week, after carefully reading what is assigned for that week, please post your observations, questions, or reflections about the reading no later than Monday 10 am.
-Then, no later than Tuesday at 9 am, please respond to at least one other student's comment on the readings.
-[See guidelines and marking rubric for discussion posts, below]
+Please tell us something about yourself, why you are studying, and one thing you hope to get out of this course. - b) Each subsequent week, after carefully reading what is assigned for that week, please post your observations, questions, or reflections about the reading no later than the Thursday before class at 5 pm.
+Then, no later than Friday at 5 pm, please respond to at least one other student's comment on the readings.
+[See guidelines and marking rubric for discussion posts, below] 15 % for participation on discussion board.